Discover the colourful art of storytelling and the impact of technology in its evolution

 As we rapidly move into the age of big data, predictive analytics, artificial intelligence, machine learning, automation, robotics and the digitisation of everything, what role will art play in this new reality and can it re-emerge once again as a distinct storytelling instrument that reconnects the past to the present, touching hearts and souls for generations to come?
 I believe so.
 Art is telling new stores in pixels, creating new melodies with digital noise, and it continues to perpetually transform itself.

 Advertisers and marketers have always profited from using art to sell products.
 Consumers want to engage with brands that have a compelling value proposition and brand narrative.
-Brands that are clear on their reason for existing and solve a genuine problem for consumers, brands that can succinctly articulate their value that is beyond just commercial success but rather are driven by a greater purpose that resonates with the hearts and minds of their audience (customers).
-Such brands can successfully tap into the current trends but are not driven by them, instead they leverage them to strengthen an already strong value proposition.
+Brands that are clear on their reason for existing and solving a genuine problem for consumers, brands that can succinctly articulate their value that is beyond just commercial success but rather is driven by a greater purpose that resonates with the hearts and minds of their audience (customers).
+Such brands can successfully tap into the current trends but are not driven by them, instead, they leverage them to strengthen an already strong value proposition.
 The aforementioned brands are driven by a higher and less fleeting purpose.
 Such purposes are rooted in sustainability, ethical practices, courage to do the right thing for the right reasons and at the right time, fairness, honesty and decency.
-It is not just a case of using art to sell, but rather, art elegantly encapsulates the intangibles of that brands purpose.
+It is not just a case of using art to sell, but rather, art elegantly encapsulates the intangibles of that brand's purpose.
 It becomes the vehicle that connects the brand to its audience, reinforcing both parties values and surfacing both parties shared vision.
 For example, Project JUST (www.linkedin.com/company/just-project-just-/) empowers consumers to make informed decisions (around sustainability and ethics) about the clothes they buy, so they can align their purchases with their values.

 Art will continue to evolve and leverage maturing and new technologies such as virtual reality (VR), augmented reality (AR), mixed reality (MR) and haptic technology to discover new ways to narrate the human story and to solve complex problems in an ever more contextually relevant, personal and immersive experiences.

 Consumers continue to demand and expect delightful brand moments that are highly personal, engaging and sprinkled with pleasant surprises.
 Some brands are using art and technology to deepen their customer relationship and build lasting loyalty.
-The road ahead is filled with wonder and many Alice in Wonderland moments for brand and consumers alike.
+The road ahead is filled with wonder and many Alice in Wonderland moments for brands and consumers alike.